-EMU Volleyball - International Trip
+EMU Volleyball - International Trip to Costa Rica

 In its first attempt in EMU volleyball history, the Eagles believe an overseas tour would compliment their student athlete experience and the pursuit of excellence in athletics and serving the community.
 The team has put a wish list together of experiences they have dreamt about all their lives.